Sydney Smith Haldimand Dickens: Biography

 He was rated midshipman on 7 March 1862.
 On 19 May 1864 his career suffered a setback when he was docked a year's seniority "for misconduct"; however, following a period of satisfactory conduct, 8 months of that time was restored to him on 9 November 1866.
 On 30 August 1867 he was promoted to acting sub-lieutenant, and confirmed in the rank from 30 November 1867.

 He was promoted acting lieutenant on 20 April 1868, reverted to sub lieutenant on 27 August 1868, had a further period as an acting lieutenant from 19 July 1869 to 28 February 1870.
 He was promoted to the rank of lieutenant on 6 February 1872.
 Charles Dickens was proud of Sydney's naval career, but was unhappy that he had fallen heavily into debt, and refused to help him.
 Indeed, at one stage Sydney became so reckless with money that his father refused to allow him into the house, and in later years his sister, Mamie Dickens, said she thought of him with "contempt" and even "horror".

 Whilst serving in Sydney Dickens was invalided by ill health on 22 April 1872.
-He returned aboard Peninsula & Oriental Line Steamer Malta for the passage home from India to England, and died at sea on 2 May 1872.
+He returned aboard Peninsular & Oriental Line steamer Malta for the passage home from India to England, and died at sea on 2 May 1872.
 He was buried at sea in the Indian Ocean.